 The exhaust is done.
 A custom built system by Patrick O'Neil at Midnight Motorsport here in Seatown...
 I win again.
 IE long-tube step header, Summit Racing glass pack and Magnaflow muffler with a 2.5" (or maybe it's 3.0", I can remember) center exit.
 Dead center.
-We planed that when body work was underway.
-The cutout for the exhaust tip was relocated to the center of the valance.
+We planned that

 I ordered a set of Coco mats from cocomats.com.
 Prior to processing my order they contacted me and said they wanted to send me paper templates of each mat to ensure there were no shape or size issues.
 Cool.
 I received the templates in the mail and was instructed to make adjustments if necessary and return the templates.
 I was wondering how well the mats would fit given I trimmed down the templates by what I felt was a substantial amount.
 Patrick at Midnight Motorsport reminded me my car was

 I’m blogin’!… well, at least I think I am.
 I should have started this long ago, but I didn’t, so this car blog begins towards the end…the end of body and mechanical work, but also near the beginning of the car getting back on the road.